RodionGork/stm32f030-tlc5540-oscilloscope/README.md

 ### Current solution

-Currently device is capable of fetching data at 4 megasamples.
-This allows analyzing signals of up to 1.5 MHz (i.e. 20 times better compared to arduino-based solutions).
-Few improvements may follow to improve this speed yet.
+Currently device is capable of fetching data at 8 megasamples.
+This allows analyzing signals of up to 3 MHz (i.e. 40 times better compared to arduino-based solutions).